Eris-Totle/Unsupervised-Learning-Clustering/README.md

 So, this project is a python attempt at replication the Chen, Sain, and Guo (2012), while including some python specific tools for clustering (i.e. i.e. Elbow Cruve method - Silhoutte Algorithm).
 While it could be that sorting differences (or the availability/ exclusion of the postal code column) leads to differences, so far the output has been pretty close.
 I sort the data into freqeuncy, recency, and monetary aggregated by customer, rather than postal code.
 Further, I attempt to extend the inlcusion of the RFMT (T for time) model.
 I also aim to explore some other dimensions of the data, in relation to clustering techniques, really just to learn and experiment with different features of the data.

+Finally, I'll run some comparison models, including market basket and cohort analysis, really as a way to robustly examine the reliability of output from the RFM model.
+I'm hoping to see if the output from these models complement or compete with the RFM approach.